ScilifelabDataCentre/OrderPortal/README.md

 must be easy to change, and previously submitted orders must not be affected by such changes, unless explicitly requested.

-We are striving to keep the design as general as possible, within the constraints of the context of the task.
+We are striving to keep the design as general as possible, given the requirements of the fundamental task.

 Only orders, no info pages
 --------------------------